 Things to Know:

 Getting Around- I rarely find myself getting excited about a city’s subway system, but Hong Kong is an exception.
-Everything is super clean and runs immaculately on schedule (MTA take notes).
+Everything is super clean and runs immaculately on schedule (MTA, take notes).
 Even getting from the airport is a breeze between their widespread bus and metro options.

-Octopus Cards- This was my first purchase in Hong Kong, and became my best little buddy for the rest of trip.
-It’s mostly used for discounted transportation on pretty much any public transit, but places like 7/11 and random airport shops will also accept it.
+Octopus Cards- This was my first purchase in Hong Kong, and became my best buddy for the rest of my trip.
+It’s mostly used for discounted transportation on pretty much any public transit, but places like 7/11 and airport shops will also accept it.
 And if you have extra money on it on your way out of the country, you can have those funds redeemed at the airport.
-I, unfortunately, totally forgot to do this until I was boarding my plane.
-So, once again- don’t be like me, get your money back!

-Chiu Hung Noodle Place- This inconspicuous noodle place was just down the street from our hotel, and I’m not ashamed to admit that in three nights, I went here twice!
-It was super cheap and delicious, the chef with shirtless and grumpy, and I was the only tourist in sight.
-Talk about a perfect noodle shop!
+Chiu Hung Noodle Place- This inconspicuous noodle place was just down the street from our hotel, and I’m not ashamed to admit that in three nights, I ate here twice!
+The soup was super cheap and delicious, and I was the only tourist in sight.

 Where to Wander:

-Ride an Escalator- The longest, outdoor covered escalator in the world- to be exact.
-The Central-Mid Levels escalator was created as a link between the Central and Western neighborhoods of Hong Kong Island, it’s an awesome way to see the city- and was an unexpected highlight from my trip.
+Ride an Escalator- The longest, outdoor covered escalator in the world, to be exact.
+The Central-Mid Levels escalator was created as a link between the Central and Western neighborhoods of Hong Kong Island, It’s an awesome way to see the city, and was an unexpected highlight from my trip.
 I rode from beginning to end, hopping off whenever a neighborhood looked particularly inviting or if there was a photo op to be had.

 Ride the Star Ferry- Riding the ferry between Hong Kong Island and Kowloon is both an easy way to travel between the two areas, and also a gateway to some stunning views of the skyline from Victoria Harbour.
 On the Kowloon side, be sure to take a stroll along the promenade, where the view is particularly stunning at night.
 Bonus points if you’re there for the nightly light show!

-Take a Peek at the Peak- Taking the tram to the top of Victoria Peak was one of my favorite experiences in Hong Kong (after eating my weight in Dim Sum, of course).
-Don’t fall for the $5 entrance to the sky terrace.
-Outside there are plenty of incredible view points, as well as free rooftop access at The Galleria (just across from the mall your tram enters upon arrival).
+Visit Victoria Peak- Taking the tram to the top of Victoria Peak was one of my favorite experiences in Hong Kong.
+To take in the view from the Sky Terrace, you’ll need to pay a $5 entrance fee.
+Otherwise, outside there are plenty of incredible view points, as well as free rooftop access at The Galleria (just across from the mall your tram enters upon arrival).

 Marvel at all the buildings- Among the most popular for tourists,The Yick Fat Building is a Hong Kong icon in itself, and was totally worth going to.
 But all around Hong Kong I was constantly in awe of the building structures.
-The sheer density of windows stacked atop each other like piled up build-a-blocks, was astounding.
-Not to mention the constant layering of these older buildings countered my towering skyscrapers.
-Perhaps that’s why I came home with 3,453,574 photos of apartment buildings.
+The sheer density of windows stacked on top of each other was astounding.
+Not to mention the constant layering of older buildings countered by towering skyscrapers.
+Maybe that’s why I came home with 3,453,574 photos of apartment buildings.

-See the City by Tram- The two decker trams that run through parts of Hong Kong are awesome not only for quickly getting around, but also for getting a better glimpse into various neighborhoods of the city.
-I rode for quite some time, likening the experience to my own DIY city bus tour.
+See the City by Tram- The two decker trams that run through parts of Hong Kong are great, not only for quickly getting around, but also for getting a better glimpse into various neighborhoods of the city.

-Temple Hop- There are a number of fascinating temples in Hong Kong, but I decided on Wong Tai Sin Temple.
-The temple is dedicated to the three main religions in China (Taoism, Confucianism, and Buddism), and was incredibly interesting and walk through and learn a bit about.
+Temple Hop- There are a number of fascinating temples in Hong Kong, though I only had a chance to visit Wong Tai Sin Temple.
+The temple is dedicated to the three main religions in China (Taoism, Confucianism, and Buddism), and was incredibly interesting to walk through and learn a bit about.

 Take in the skyline: With one of the world’s most impressive skylines and an endless supply of rooftop bars, you really can’t go wrong with a nightcap overlooking the harbor.